hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-rooted.md

 # General setting

-{% include alert.html content="Unlike the other firmware in this firmware, the data must be modified in a base64-encoded file.
+{% include alert.html content="In this firmware, unlike the other ones, the data must be modified in a base64-encoded file.
 To simplify this, you can use the following web application." alert="Info" icon="svg-info" color="blue" %}

 ## Web procedure